BroncoSpace-Lab/scales-hardware/docs/imx8x_procedures.md

+# i.MX 8X Testing Procedures

+This document lists the interfacing and testing procedures required to get the i.MX 8X development board up and running for SCALES.

 Important note: It is ideal to be using a 64-bit Linux host machine as opposed to Windows or a virtual machine.
-ARM Cortec Linux machine will not work (cannot use a Jetson as host computer for development).
+An ARM Cortex Linux machine will not work (cannot use a Jetson as host computer for development).

-# Connecting directly to the i.MX 8X:
+## Connecting directly to the i.MX 8X:

 Connect to the dev board following the [Quick Start guide](https://docs.phytec.com/projects/yocto-phycore-imx8x/en/latest/quickstart/index.html#basic-evaluation-requirements).